Xavier Romeu: Biography

 Mr. Romeu was born and raised in Puerto Rico where his family resided since 1813.
-Following graduation from the Academia del Perpetuo Socorro in Miramar, he attended Haverford College in Pennsylvania, where he was Secretary, Vice President and President of the Student Council.
+Following graduation from the Academia del Perpetuo Socorro in Miramar, received a M.B.A. degree from Duke University in 2003, he attended Haverford College in Pennsylvania, where he was Secretary, Vice President and President of the Student Council.
+Earned a Juris doctor from the Columbia Law School in 1990.

 As a student leader, Mr. Romeu pushed and obtained the approval by the Board of Directors of funding of a new student center (currently, the John C. Whitehead student center).
 He also led in the fight for weight room/ sport facilities and for funding of Skeeters, the student-run pizza business.
 He was a strong supporter of self-governing by students and actively opposed the college administration on a proposed campus-wide alcohol ban.
 He successfully advocated for accountability and individual responsibility for social events on campus.
 Mr. Romeu was graduated with Honors in Philosophy.

 He lives and works in New York and is married, has a daughter, and continues to strongly advocate on Puerto Rican matters, and for equality for the U.S citizens of the Territory of Puerto Rico.

 In May 2010 he was invited to testify before the White House Taskforce on Puerto Rico on the subject of economic development strategies for the island and the inextricable relationship between economic development and status.
 Mr. Romeu explained that the island's colonial status has served as fertile ground for federal tax subsidies to the pharmaceutical and manufacturing industry for revenues realized, and patents held, in the U.S. Territory, but that the exceptions no longer increase job creation.
 Mr. Romeu advocated extension of a wage and job based tax credit, instead of revenue based corporate tax subsidy, and extension of empowerment zone status to all of Puerto Rico.